HEALTH: Alzheimer’s Blood Test

 HEALTH: Parkinson’s Disease Research

-Japanese scientists have inserted stem cells into the brains of monkeys that have an artificially-induced form of Parkinson’s disease.
+TOPIC: Japanese scientists have inserted stem cells into the brains of monkeys that have an artificially-induced form of Parkinson’s disease.
 45 to 50 percent of the monkeys had better motor control over their muscles and decreased shaking.
 This technique will be trialed in humans.
 However, they do not know what effects this had on the non-motor symptoms of Parkinson’s.
 Is this a good step forward in research for this disease?
 What are the non-motor effects of it?

 SEARCH TERMS: Parkinson’s disease AND stem cells